 - Physical Distancing – We will maintain six-foot physical distancing during all instructional talks at the river.
 Sierra South rafts hold a maximum of six guests and one guide.
 Each raft will contain only people who reserved together.
 This will allow individual groups to remain separated without co-mingling.

-- Transportation – Sierra South will be reducing the capacity on all vehicles.
-We will separate and load groups on the vehicles.
+- Transportation – Sierra South will separate and load groups on the vehicles.
 Please be patient with loading and unloading.
 The windows will remain open during transport.
 We have additional disposable masks and hand sanitizer on all vehicles.
-All employees will be wearing masks and we will encourage our guests to do the same.
-Vehicles will be cleaned before and after each use using a disinfectant.
+All employees will be wearing masks and we will require our guests to do the same.
 Bus loading will be from the back-to-front to maintain distancing.

 Meal Preparation-Physical Distance Lunch by the river